czzarr/czzarr.github.com/source/_posts/2012-04-20-twitter-shatters-barriers-to-eexperts.markdown

 This magically enables you to talk to some people you would never have sent an email to.
-And busy people that don't know you at all, that might be thought leaders or experts whereas you are a nobody, will answer you if you ask an interesting question.
+And busy people that don't know you at all, that might be thought leaders or experts, will answer you if you ask an interesting question.
 Because the constraint also works for the response: they don't have to send you a long well thought-out answer, they don't need to get context to answer, they can just type 140